 I will nymph with two versions of the same fly.
 Maybe one will be a size larger or have some sort of color variation.
 But the pairing is always an insect that I have seen or know is in the feeding environment of the fish I am seeking.
 Don’t tie on a fly just for weight, you are ahead to add a sinker and fish flies that are actually on the menu that day.

-Two flies doesn’t mean you will hook double the amount you normally hook.
+Two flies don’t mean that you will hook double the amount you normally hook.
 What it does mean that you can test various flies twice as fast and cover the water column a little more thoroughly.

 Heavier Isn’t Always Better

-In the raging torrents of spring with the cooler water it is often easy to get wrapped up in thinking that your flies have to get to the very bottom and bang the trout in the nose.
+In the raging torrents of spring with the cooler water, it is often easy to get wrapped up in thinking that your flies have to get to the very bottom and bang the trout in the nose.
 As the water warms in the spring or you are fishing lighter current, we (being I), sometimes forget that heavier isn’t always better.
-There reasons of this are somewhat obvious but fly fishermen tend to over-think things, forgetting that a trout’s brain is the size of a used #2 pencil eraser.
+The reasons for this are somewhat obvious but fly fishermen tend to over-think things, forgetting that a trout’s brain is the size of a used #2 pencil eraser.

-Taking into consideration the water temperature, speed and light conditions as well as the nymphs you are fishing should give you insights into how you are should to fish during the day.
+Taking into consideration the water temperature, speed, and light conditions, as well as the nymphs you are fishing, should give you insights into how you should fish during the day.
 An example of this is when I am fishing imitations of PMD larvae and emergers in riffles.
 The water tends to be warmer when these insects hatch which causes trout to move into the more oxygenated riffles.
-Anglers often automatically go to more weight when they see faster moving water of a riffle.
+Anglers often automatically go to more weight when they see faster-moving water of a riffle.
 But this will cause the flies they are using to either go beneath or beside the fish without good results.
 The trout are probably concentrating as hard as they can with their little brains as they look for the little silhouettes of PMD nymphs zipping above them.

 Mending You Fly Line

-This is the most important skills of nymphing flies for trout as far as I am concerned.
+This is the most important skill of nymphing flies for trout as far as I am concerned.
 Treat your indicator like the #14 Adams that you painstakingly try to get to float drag free.
-You first mend will often dictate the quality of your drift where you are fishing.
-Trying to salvage a drift when your bobber starts putting out a two inch wake halfway through the run is almost impossible.
-Make your first mend with confidence and authority and this will set you up for success from the get go.
+Your first mend will often dictate the quality of your drift where you are fishing.
+Trying to salvage a drift when your bobber starts putting out a two-inch wake halfway through the run is almost impossible.
+Make your first mend with confidence and authority and this will set you up for success from the get-go.